sagemath/sagewiki_to_gh-2022-10-10/DanDrake/JustEnoughSageServer.md

 VBoxManage setextradata "$VMNAME" "VBoxInternal/Devices/pcnet/0/LUN#0/Config/sage/Protocol" TCP }}}

 Now inside the VM, we'll create some unprivileged users.
-First, though, I created a `sageusers` group
+First, though, I created a `sageusers` group and added my main user (`sageadm`) to it:
+{{{
+sudo addgroup sageusers
+sudo adduser sageadm sageusers
+}}}
+Create an unprivileged user that defaults to the `sageusers` group:
+{{{
+sudo adduser --ingroup sageusers nb1
+}}}
+I also created `nb2`, `nb3`, `nb4`, and `nb5`.
+I don't know how many you really need.
+Next, generate a passwordless ssh key as the `sageadm` user and copy it to all the unprivileged users; it's convenient to use "`ssh-copy-id nb1@localhost`" for this.